JohnAllAlong/Just-The-Docs-Team-1-Fork/docs/github-workflow.md

 - The project maintainer has the final say on what is merged into the official repository.

-### It is similar to the Feature Branch workflow, except:
+### The Forking Workflow Features
 - Forking: Each team member creates a fork of the project on the git hosting service.
 - Cloning: Team members clone their remote fork to a local repo.
 - Adding an Upstream: Team members configure a secondary remote called